-Understanding Ecstasy, MDMA, and Molly
+Understanding Ecstasy, MDMA, And Molly

-Although molly is marketed as a pure form of MDMA, there is no way for users to know what’s in it.
-Both molly and ecstasy may be cut with other ingredients, including:
+Although Molly is marketed as a pure form of MDMA, there is no way for users to know what’s in it.
+Both Molly and Ecstasy may be cut with other ingredients, including:

 - Rat poison

 MDMA in its pure form is difficult to come by.
-Most of the drug is smuggled into the U.S. from Canada.
+Most of the drug is smuggled into the US from Canada.
 MDMA is classified as a Schedule I Controlled Substance, meaning it has a high potential for abuse and no currently accepted medical use.
-If you or someone you care about has a problem with ecstasy, get in touch with a treatment provider for help.
+If you or someone you care about has a problem with Ecstasy, get in touch with a treatment provider for help.

-Ecstasy Effects and Abuse
+Ecstasy Effects And Abuse

 - Heightened senses

-- Calmness and relaxation
+- Calm and relaxation

 - Long-lasting energy